 At 5pm there is often some kind of religious service so just before sunset you can usually see men, women or children freshly bathed, hair combed, faces baby-powdered, wearing their best clothes and carrying an Indonesian Bible and prayer book strolling off to some kind of religious rite.
 The sun slips into the sea and the village sinks into darkness lit only by dim kerosene lanterns by which the children huddle writing out their homework in scribblers.

 The West Masela people believe first of all that there is a profound connection between all things physical and spiritual.
 Something done in the physical always has an impact on the spiritual, and vice versa.
-This leads to numerous “superstitions”.
 The other fundamental assumption is solidarity.
 They must remain united in their activities at all costs.
 Spending time alone is seen as a symptom of imbalance if not derangement.
 Doing things individualistically could also have negative spiritual and physical consequences.
 They think it is very important to be together corporately at the various religious services and rites prescribed by the church.
 Private personal prayer and Bible reading at home is not a cultural value.
 While they say they do not understand the written Indonesia Bible nor the meaning of the religious rites they attend, they always complain about those who are absent from religious meetings, believing that the lack of solidarity will have a bad consequence like crop failure, injuries or epidemics.
 They believe that there are malevolent spirits all around them just waiting to pounce at the slightest provocation.
-So they have many superstitions for every aspect of life, designed to appease the spirits.
+So they have many folk beliefs for every aspect of life, designed to appease the spirits.
 They are afraid to go into the forest alone at any time, and especially not at night at which time they believe that blood-thirsty spirits wander about seeking whom they may devour.

 The West Masela people feel it is impossible for them to develop a decent standard of living.
 They are a minority in various ways (visibly, linguistically, culturally, economically, religiously, geo-politically) and they feel they are not allowed to advance and develop as they would like.
 There are resources and potential at their disposal which they could develop, however.
 Beyond the need for self-directed development of their islands, what the West Masela people need most is the comforting, empowering and life-changing presence of the Holy Spirit received as pure gift by faith alone in the redemptive life, death and resurrection of Jesus.
 While the written Bible in Indonesian is available, they are not proficient readers, they do understand Indonesian that well, they do not understand all the abstract material in their religious rites and the Indonesian written New Testament, and they do not feel much emotional attachment to it.
 They appreciate and understand oral stories in their tribal indigenous language far more.